Omirzar1337/Omirzar1337/README.md

 ## What do I play

-Right now I'm mainly playing Valorant, Trackmania 2020 and TOTK
+Right now I'm mainly playing Sea of Thieves and Trackmania 2020

 ## 🤖 Let's build something cool together!